Vaccinations

 Vaccinations in Italy

-From mandatory childhood vaccines to the optional shots for older people, this article covers all there is to know about vaccinations in Italy.
+From mandatory childhood vaccines to optional shots for older people, here’s what you need to know about vaccinations in Italy.

 Italy vaccination